-Complies - the proposal includes a new light vertical front boundary fence.
-The fence has been designed to be compliant with councils' requirements incorporating an open design to maintain casual surveillance to Crown Road.
+Complies - the proposal includes provisions for a new masonry wall to the front boundary and for new open batten style pedestrian and vehicular access gates servicing the property to the street frontage.
+The fence has been designed to be compliant with councils' requirements incorporating an open design and reduced scale to maintain casual surveillance opportunities to Moore Road.
 The front fence design is sympathetic to the streetscape character and complementary with the proposed building.